maxfmachado/rocklov-web-with-robot/README.md

 3. `pip install robotframework-browser`
 4. `rfbrowser init`

-then youre done to run the tests.
+then youre ready for run the tests.
 Use `robot -d ./<your-logs-dir> tests/ `

 🙃